 LETTERS TO THE EDITOR

-Collected here are comments of general interest made on individual articles.
-LTTE will highlight reader information, insights, questions and answers regarding any aspect of Greek love history and literature.
-Please feel free to comment from this page (some editing may be involved).
+Collected here were comments of general interest made on individual articles.
+LTTE highlighted reader information, insights, questions and answers regarding any aspect of Greek love history and literature.
+Unfortunately, this page is no longer maintained, and no comments posted on other articles after 11 June 2022 will be found here.
+Comments can still be made in the "Comments" section at the bottom of this and every other page.

 Sam Hall, 11 June 2022